 Having little to no control over your inventory management can lead to further problems throughout your business.
 Being able to gain complete visibility over your inventory is vital in being able to optimise your manufacturing process.

-The need to access current stock and inventory levels in real time is essential for furniture manufacturers as materials and stock purchased needs to be used on a continual basis, if this information cannot be accessed effectively, errors may start being made throughout inventory management, for example if your employees cannot see how much of a certain resource or material you currently have in stock, over purchasing may occur which leads to a high working capital while also creating dead stock throughout your warehouse.
+The need to access current stock and inventory levels in real-time is essential for furniture manufacturers as materials and stock purchased need to be used on a continual basis, if this information cannot be accessed effectively, errors may start being made throughout inventory management, for example, if your employees cannot see how much of a certain resource or material you currently have in stock, over purchasing may occur which leads to high working capital while also creating dead stock in your warehouse.

-Time is a key indicator to the impact that poor inventory management has on your business.
+Time is a key indicator of the impact that poor inventory management has on your business.
 When stock isn’t located where it is stated within the system, staff must manually locate stock items, which can add time to the production and delivery commitments you have as a furniture manufacturer.
-Further to this being able to track where items were moved, allocated and sold are also other activities which must be optimised to avoid confusion amongst your staff and avoid over purchasing, wasted time and further errors being made.
+Further to this, being able to track where items were moved, allocated and sold is vital to avoid confusion amongst your staff and avoid over-purchasing, wasted time and further errors being made.

 Interested to find out more?